Pricing and Valuation under the Real-World Measure: The Martingale Hypothesis

-The following results are applicable both to simple and complex financial markets, but due to the previous arguments it is tempting to think about markets with an infinite number of assets.
-This leads to a model-independent framework.
+Most of the following results require a complete financial market.
+They are applicable both to simple and complex markets but, due to the arguments given in Section \ref{Sec.: Completeness}, it is tempting to think about a market with an infinite number of assets.
+This leads to a model-independent framework, i.e., although the market is assumed to be complete, it is not necessary to make any specific assumption about the (discounted) price processes.